-The Texas Commission on Environmental Quality (TCEQ) is the state’s environmental agency.
+This page provides a brief overview of your rights and responsibilities in the permitting process for certain applications.
+There are variations to the process, and not all of them are identified here.
+This page is for certain permit applications filed before September 1, 2015.
+If the application was filed on or after September 1, 2015, please see the webpage Overview: Public Participation in Environmental Permitting – for Applications Filed on or after Sept.
+1, 2015.
+The Texas Commission on Environmental Quality is the state’s environmental agency.
 Three full-time commissioners, appointed by the governor, establish overall agency direction and policy, and make final determinations on contested permitting and enforcement matters.
 An executive director (ED), hired by the commissioners, is responsible for managing the day-to-day operations of the agency.

 Among its many functions, the TCEQ must review applications for a wide variety of environmental permits.
-The procedures outlined in this brochure cover applications for the following types of permits (as well as certain amendments and renewals of these permits):
+The procedures outlined on this page cover applications for new permits, certain permit amendments, and renewals of permits related to:

-When a permit application is received by the TCEQ, staff reviews it to determine whether the applicant has submitted all of the required parts of the application.
+When the TCEQ receives a permit application, its staff reviews it to determine whether the applicant has submitted information necessary to identify the applicant and the type of facility and its activities that are the subject of the application.
 This process is called administrative review.
-If all the parts have been submitted, the application is determined to be administratively complete and the agency issues a Notice of Receipt of Application and Intent to Obtain Permit, or NORI.
+When all of the information has been submitted, the application is determined to be administratively complete and the agency issues a Notice of Receipt of Application and Intent to Obtain Permit, or NORI.

-The NORI describes the location and nature of the proposed activity, lists agency and applicant contacts for obtaining additional information, and gives the location in the county where a copy of the application can be viewed and copied.
+The NORI describes the location and nature of the proposed activity, lists agency and applicant contacts for obtaining additional information, and states the location of a public place where a copy of the application can be viewed and copied.

-The applicant is required to publish the NORI in a newspaper within 30 days after the application is declared administratively complete.
-(In some cases, the applicant may have to publish the notice in languages other than English, too.)
-The NORI must also be mailed to certain landowners—except in the case of air permit applicants, who instead must post signs with application and contact information around the property.
+The applicant is required to publish the NORI in a newspaper within 30 days after the TCEQ declares the application administratively complete.
+(In some cases, the applicant may have to publish the notice in a language other than English, too.)
+The TCEQ will also mail the NORI to certain landowners—except in the case of air-permit applications, where instead the applicant must post signs around the property with information about the application and who to contact.

-All NORIs provide instructions for submitting comments, getting placed on the mailing list, requesting a public meeting, and requesting a contested case hearing.
-These comments or requests can be sent to us in any of the following ways:
+All NORIs contain instructions for submitting comments, getting on the mailing list, requesting a public meeting, and requesting a contested case hearing.
+These comments or requests to the TCEQ can be submitted in any of the following ways: